-- o dizziness or light-headedness o blurred vision - o anxiety, irritability, or mood changes

-- sweating

-- o slurred speech

-- o hunger

-- o confusion or drowsiness

-- o shakiness

-- o weakness o feeling jittery

-- o headache o fast heartbeat

-- kidney problems (kidney failure).
-In people who have kidney problems, diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration) which may cause kidney problems to get worse.

-- serious allergic reactions.
-Stop using VICTOZA® and get medical help right away, if you have any symptoms of a serious allergic reaction including:

-- o swelling of your face, lips, tongue or throat

-- o fainting or feeling dizzy

-- o problems breathing or swallowing

-- o very rapid heartbeat

-- o severe rash or itching

-- gallbladder problems.
+- o dizziness or light-headedness o blurred vision o anxiety, irritability, or mood changes o sweating o slurred speech o hunger o confusion or drowsiness o shakiness o weakness o headache o fast heartbeat o feeling jittery - dehydration leading to kidney problems.
+Diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration) which may cause kidney problems.
+It is important for you to drink fluids to help reduce your chance of dehydration.
+Tell your healthcare provider right away if you have nausea, vomiting, or diarrhea that does not go away. - severe stomach problems.
+Stomach problems, sometimes severe, have been reported in people who use VICTOZA®.
+Tell your healthcare provider if you have stomach problems that are severe or will not go away. - serious allergic reactions.
+Stop using VICTOZA® and get medical help right away if you have any symptoms of a serious allergic reaction including: swelling of your face, lips, tongue or throat fainting or feeling dizzy problems breathing or swallowing - swelling of your face, lips, tongue or throatfainting or feeling dizzyvery rapid heartbeatsevere rash or itching - gallbladder problems.
 Gallbladder problems have happened in some people who take VICTOZA®.
-Tell your healthcare provider right away if you get symptoms of gallbladder problems which may include: o pain in your upper stomach (abdomen)
+Tell your healthcare provider right away if you get symptoms of gallbladder problems which may include: - o pain in your upper stomach (abdomen) o yellowing of skin or eyes (jaundice) o fever o clay-colored stools - food or liquid getting into the lungs during surgery or other procedures that use anesthesia or deep sleepiness (deep sedation).
+VICTOZA® may increase the chance of food getting into your lungs during surgery - or other procedures.
+Tell all your healthcare providers that you are taking VICTOZA® before you are scheduled to have surgery or other procedures.

-- o fever

-- o yellowing of skin or eyes (jaundice)

-The most common side effects of VICTOZA® may include: nausea, diarrhea, vomiting, decreased o clay-colored stools appetite, indigestion and constipation.
+The most common side effects of VICTOZA® may include: nausea, diarrhea, vomiting, decreased appetite, indigestion and constipation.

-Talk to your healthcare provider about any side effects that bothers you or does not go away.
+Talk to your healthcare provider about any side effect that bothers you or does not go away.
 These are not all the possible side effects of VICTOZA®.